ilyassBZ/puppeteer-extra/packages/puppeteer-extra-plugin-recaptcha/readme.md

 I thought about having the plugin solve captchas directly (e.g. using the [audio challenge](https://github.com/dessant/buster) and speech-to-text APIs), but external solution providers are so cheap and reliable that there is really no benefit in doing that. ¯\\\_(ツ)\_/¯

 _Please note:_ You need a provider configured for this plugin to do it's magic.
 If you decide to use the built-in 2captcha provider you need to add funds to your 2captcha account.

+### capmonster

+CapMonster Cloud is a cloud-based service that automates the solving of CAPTCHA challenges.
+It provides developers with an API for integrating CAPTCHA solving into applications, ensuring reliable and efficient bypassing of CAPTCHAs used on websites.
+The service emphasizes scalability, accuracy, and security, making it suitable for automating interactions with CAPTCHA-protected sites.

+- Cost: 1000 reCAPTCHAs v2 for 0.6 USD
+- Cost: 1000 reCAPTCHAs v3 for 0.9 USD
+- Cost: 1000 hCaptcha for 0.8 USD

 ### 2captcha